Implant dentures are the most common and most helpful in restoring your smile and normal eating habits.

-A standard denture is a removable dental appliance that replaces missing teeth and surrounding tissue.
+A standard denture used here in Orem Utah is a removable dental appliance that replaces missing teeth and surrounding tissue and is one of the most affordable optoins.
 Dentures are made to closely resemble your natural teeth and may even enhance your smile.
+An immediate denture is placed after extractions and can be used as a final denture, or it can be used during the healing process with implant dentures.

-There are three types of dentures: complete dentures and partial dentures.
+There are three types of dentures: complete dentures, partial dentures and implant dentures.
 Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
 A partial denture fills in the spaces created by missing teeth, providing a new chewing surface and preventing other teeth from shifting.
-An implant denture is a complete denture that uses dental implants to hold the denture in place and are the best option.
+Implant dentures are a complete denture that uses dental implants to hold the denture in place and are the best option.

 A complete denture may be either “conventional” or “immediate.”
 The conventional type is made after the teeth have been removed and the gum tissue has healed, which usually takes 4 to 6 weeks.
 During this time the patient will go without teeth.
 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissues shrink and heal, adjustments will have to be made to the immediate denture.